A BIG welcome to Year 4 children and parents from all of the team! We are looking forward to a very exciting year.

 There will be a number of challenges displayed which relate to our termly topic, please encourage your child to choose and complete at least 3 of these during each half term.
 This challenge work can be brought into school (or photographed at home and the photo brought in) whenever your child has completed each task.
 Children will be awarded a House Point for every challenge.
 Please encourage your child to complete these challenges as independently as they can with guidance when required.
 These challenges may stay the same during the second half of the term.
 Please also ensure Home/School diaries are handed in on Thursdays with their Mathematics and Spelling Homework books.

 Times tables continue to be a focus in Year 4.
-With the advent of the coming Government test (being trialled June 2019) we will continue to work through their Times Table Challenge which they began in Year 3.
-If they successfully answer all questions (2 errors allowed) within 2 minutes they will receive their certificate and will move to the next challenge.
-Please see our school website for helpful hints on how to assist your child with learning their times tables up to 12x12 and copies of sheets which children can print off and challenge themselves.
+With the advent of the coming Government test (being trialled June 2019) we will continue to encourage the children to build on their skills from Year 3.
+Please see the maths page of the school website for helpful hints on how to assist your child with learning their tables and copies of sheets which you can print off for children to challenge themselves.